 As you can see, the five provinces are based around the major cities of Puglia, Foggia, Bari, Taranto, Brindisi, and Lecce.
 Bari is the capital of Puglia itself.
 There are two other marks on the map, purplish blobs marking the Foresta Umbra, a high forest in the spur of the boot called the Gargano promontory, for which we've prepared a touristic itinerary: Gargano Itinerary.

 North of the Taranto label is that area marked by the circular dwellings called Trulli centered on the town of Alberobello.
+The town's popularity with tourists has led to an evolution of its cuisine, which you can read about: In Alberobello, Cucina Povera gets an upgrade.

 No doubt you've heard of towns like Alberobello in the province of Bari, famous for its trulli, many of which are still occupied today.
 The Trulli make up a UNESCO World Heritage Site.
 The Salento Peninsula is the southeastern part of Puglia, taking in the Lecce province as well as much of the Brindisi and Taranto provinces.